California High-Speed Rail

 Located on the northern edge of downtown, Los Angeles Union Station is the 6th busiest train station in America.
 It currently hosts Amtrak Pacific Surfliner, 2 Amtrak Long-Distance lines, 6 Metrolink commuter rail lines, 3 Metro Rail lines, over a dozen Bus Rapid Transit lines, Intercity Buses, Taxis, Uber, Lyft, and soon, a Dedicated Bikeway.

-In 1939, Los Angeles Union Station was built as a terminus rather than a run-thru station.
-Consequently, trains to/from south of Downtown LA must pull in and back out of Los Angeles Union Station, adding 6-10 minutes to schedules.
+In 1939, Los Angeles Union Station was built as a terminus rather than a run-through station.
+Consequently, trains must pull in and back out, adding 6-9 minutes to schedules.

 Anaheim Regional Transportation Intermodal Center